ryantd42/NY-Legislative-Git/2023/S2566B-2023/bill.md

  NATED CAREGIVER IS DESIGNATED TO CARE FOR;
-  (C) IF THE DESIGNATED CAREGIVER IS A CANNABIS RESEARCH LICENSE  HOLDER UNDER  THIS  CHAPTER,  THE  NAME  OF  THE  ORGANIZATION  CONDUCTING  THE
- S. 2566--A  5

- RESEARCH, THE ADDRESS, PHONE NUMBER, NAME OF THE INDIVIDUAL LEADING  THE RESEARCH  OR  APPROPRIATE  DESIGNEE,  AND  OTHER IDENTIFYING INFORMATION REQUIRED BY THE BOARD;
+  (C) IF THE DESIGNATED CAREGIVER IS A CANNABIS RESEARCH LICENSE  HOLDER UNDER  THIS  CHAPTER,  THE  NAME  OF  THE  ORGANIZATION  CONDUCTING  THE RESEARCH, THE ADDRESS, PHONE NUMBER, NAME OF THE INDIVIDUAL LEADING  THE RESEARCH  OR  APPROPRIATE  DESIGNEE,  AND  OTHER IDENTIFYING INFORMATION REQUIRED BY THE BOARD;
   (D) A STATEMENT THAT A FALSE STATEMENT  MADE  IN  THE  APPLICATION  IS PUNISHABLE UNDER SECTION 210.45 OF THE PENAL LAW;
   (E)  THE DATE OF THE APPLICATION AND THE SIGNATURE, WHICH MAY BE ELEC- TRONIC, OF THE DESIGNATED CAREGIVER; AND
+ S. 2566--B  5

   (F) UPON APPROVAL OF THE DESIGNATED CAREGIVER APPLICATION, THE  OFFICE SHALL  PROVIDE  THE  DESIGNATED CAREGIVER WITH A CODE, INCLUDING BUT NOT LIMITED TO A QUICK RESPONSE (QR) CODE,  THAT  THE  DESIGNATED  CAREGIVER MUST  PRESENT  TO  THE  REGISTERED  ORGANIZATION  WHEN OBTAINING MEDICAL CANNABIS PRODUCT OR PRODUCTS.
   3. Where a certified patient is under the age of eighteen or otherwise incapable of consent: